AA/PPS 02.02.31 - Student-Funded Tutoring

 Sr. Reviewer: Director, Student Learning Assistance Center

-The Texas State University System (TSUS) Regent’s Rules list certain restrictions limiting the conditions under which instructional employees of Texas State University may accept pay from students for extra instruction or teaching of students registered with the university.
+The Texas State University System (TSUS) Rules and Regulations list certain restrictions limiting the conditions under which instructional employees of Texas State University may accept pay from students for extra instruction or teaching of students registered with the university.

-This document outlines the procedures that need to be followed when students hire tutors who are instructional employees of Texas State or when students request names of qualified tutors from the Tutor Referral Service at the Student Learning Assistance Center (SLAC), faculty or staff members in the division of Academic Affairs.
+This document outlines the procedures that should be followed when students hire tutors who are instructional employees of Texas State or when students request names of qualified tutors from the Tutor Referral Service at the Student Learning Assistance Center (SLAC), faculty, or staff members in the division of Academic Affairs.

 INSTRUCTIONAL EMPLOYEES AS TUTORS

-“Faculty members shall not, without approval of the president or his or her designee, collect from students any fees or charges to be expended for component purposes or sell to students books, notes, materials or supplies.
-Faculty of the rank of lecturer or above, and other instructional personnel as designated by the component [university] president, may not accept pay from students for extra instruction or teaching of students registered in the component” Regents’ Rules, Chapter V, Section 4.85, effective September 1, 1980.
+“Faculty members shall not, without approval of the president or his or her designee, collect from students any fees or charges to be expended for component purposes or sell to students books, notes, materials, or supplies.
+Faculty of the rank of lecturer or above, and other instructional personnel as designated by the component [university] president, may not accept pay from students for extra instruction or teaching of students registered in the component,” TSUS Rules and Regulations, Chapter V, Section 4.85, effective September 1, 1980.

 “With prior written approval of the president or his or her designee, instructional employees below the rank of lecturer may accept pay from students for extra-class instruction or coaching, but only in courses or sections of courses with which they have no instructional connection.
-The faculty handbook of the component [university] shall specify the procedure for approval at the component level” Regents’ Rules, Chapter V, Section 4.85, effective September 1, 1980.
+The faculty handbook of the component [university] shall specify the procedure for approval at the component level,” TSUS Rules and Regulations, Chapter V, Section 4.85, effective September 1, 1980.

 Department chairs are authorized to give the required written approval to instructional employees below the rank of lecturer.

 PROCEDURES FOR TUTOR REFERRAL SERVICES

-To assure compliance with these procedures, tutor referral services within the division of Academic Affairs are coordinated by the SLAC staff through a Tutor Referral Service.
+To assure compliance with these procedures, tutor referral services within the division of Academic Affairs are coordinated by SLAC staff through a tutor referral service.

 Faculty and staff members in the division of Academic Affairs who receive requests for referrals to tutors should refer those making such requests to SLAC’s tutor referral service.